AdityaP-2612/Factorials/README.md

-Hello, with this project, one can calculate FACTORIAL of a number.<br>
+Hello Everyone, with this project, one can calculate FACTORIAL of a number.<br>
 Enjoy!!!